 French undergraduate degrees

 With a diverse cultural heritage and varied history, France has been hugely influential in the shaping of the modern world.
-Whichever French degree option you choose, you'll gain a thorough knowledge of this global language while building an awareness of French and Francophone culture.

 French at Leeds